 |The turbocharger generates less noise||The Supercharger generate more noise|

 |A turbocharger can be used in any car as it is compact and efficient||Superchargers are good for racing cars as racing cars need an instant boost in power.
 It can also be used for special purpose cars|

 |The cost of turbocharger is less||The cost of a supercharger is more than turbochargers|

 |Simple design as it does not get connected directly to the engine||Complex design as it needs to be connected to the engine|

 You may like to read: Types Of Engines

 Conclusion: Supercharger Vs Turbocharger

 This is all about the differences between turbochargers and superchargers.
-If you ask me which is the best between turbocharger vs supercharger, then I would definitely go for the turbocharger as it increases engine efficiency.
-In fact, nowadays low-cost cars are also coming with turbochargers.
+If you ask me which is the best between turbocharger vs. supercharger, I would definitely go for the turbocharger to increase engine efficiency.
+In fact, nowadays, low-cost cars are also coming with turbochargers.

-The supercharger is a great concept but it suffers from the decrease in engine efficiency.
+The supercharger is a great concept, but it suffers from a decrease in engine efficiency.
 It is best suited for special applications like racing cars or high-end cars where the power matters more than the engine efficiency.

-I hope you got a fair amount of knowledge to find out the difference between turbocharger vs supercharger.
-If you still have questions, please do write in the comment section and I will be happy to respond.
+I hope you got a fair amount of knowledge to find out the difference between turbochargers vs. superchargers.
+If you still have questions, please write in the comment section, and I will be happy to respond.